-In connection with reduced demand for our products, we have permanently terminated a relatively small number of our employees worldwide.
-If we permanently terminate additional employees because of lack of demand, mandatory governmental closure of our facilities or otherwise, we may incur material separation costs.
+In connection with reduced demand for our products in certain business units, we have decreased the size of our workforce worldwide.
+We incurred severance costs of \$5 million and \$2 million in the third and second quarters of 2020, respectively, and we do not expect any additional material charges.
+However, if circumstances change because of lack of demand, mandatory governmental closure of our facilities or otherwise, we may incur future material separation costs.